Understanding Map Layers in Builder

 Working with Map Layers

-When working with layers in the LAYERS pane of Builder, the following features are available:
+When working with layers in the LAYERS list of Builder, the following features are available:

-Click ADD to add a new layer to your map.
+Click ADD NEW LAYER to add a new layer to your map.
 The number of layers allowed is based on your account plan.

 Layers are created alphabetically (A, B, C, D) and each layer displays a unique color.
 Each layer icon displays the geometry type behind the data as either point, line, polygon, or empty.